 Orchid Seeds: Orchid seeds are incredibly tiny.
 In fact, an aspirin tablet weighs more than 500,000 orchid seeds, although some types may be slightly larger.
 Unlike most plant seeds, orchid seeds lack nutritional storage capability.
 In their natural environment, seeds land on soil containing mycorrhizal fungi, which enters the roots and converts nutrients into usable form.

 Sterile Conditions: Seeds (usually seed capsules, which are larger and easier to handle) must be sterilized without damaging the seed.
-Sterilization for orchid seed germination at home is a process that generally requires boiling water, bleach and Lysol or ethanol.
-Similarly, all containers and tools must be carefully sterilized and water must be boiled.
+Sterilization for orchid seed germination at home is a process that generally requires boiling water, bleach, and Lysol or ethanol.
+Similarly, all containers and tools must be carefully sterilized, and the water must be boiled.
 Sterilization is tricky but absolutely required; although orchid seeds thrive in the gel solution, so do a variety of deadly fungi and bacteria.

 Transplantation: Orchid seedlings usually need to be thinned at around 30 to 60 days, although it may take much longer for seedlings to reach transplantation size.
 Each seedling is moved from the original container to a new container, also filled with jelly-like agar.
 Eventually, young orchids are moved to pots filled with coarse bark and other materials.
 First, however, young plants must be placed in hot water to soften the agar, which is then removed by washing in lukewarm water.